sulaimangari/redroid-arm-runner/README.md

 ## Experimental aarch64 based Android emulator on Github runner
-**!!!!WARNING TO USE YOUR OWN BORE SERVER CHANGE TO CUSTOM-SERVER BRANCH**
+**!!!!WARNING TO USE YOUR OWN BORE SERVER CHANGE DEFAULT BRANCH TO CUSTOM-SERVER**
 ### Getting Started
 For connection this package uses [bore](https://github.com/ekzhang/bore)
 To use the emulator you can start by forking this repository.